 However, the insight that those who are unmotivated or sick of work would hardly put their energy into logging in to such a system to speak their mind, made the founders of Celpax think again.

 – We conducted over 100 interviews with everyone from company leaders to middle managers, and the reoccurring theme was that it has to be simple.

 – To press a red or green button by the exit when you go home – that’s something that even the most unmotivated co-worker is prepared to do, says Swedish Rebecca Lundin, 41, who created the Celpax together with Spanish Rafael Del Valle and Dutch Bart Huisken. – My typical day at work is green

 The company was established in 2010, and the first prototype was ready in 2012.

 Today the Celpax is in 60 countries, including Europe and Asia, South America and the USA.
 The green and red buttons also have a foothold in Rebecca’s native Sweden.

 What is your typical day at work?

 Isn’t it the companies who already care about their employees, and therefore get the most green clicks, who are interested?

-– That’s what we thought too in the beginning, and sure there are companies who get many green clicks and use Celpax as a sort of proof of ‘hey, come and work here’.
+– That’s what we thought too in the beginning.
+And sure there are companies who get many green clicks and use Celpax as a sort of proof of ‘hey, come and work here’, employer branding.

 But most leaders want to get the feel of the climate at the company.
 To get recurring snapshots of how the employee experience really is – ‘what’s it like to work here’?